 - High availability to ensure your IoT devices and critical apps stay online

-For most businesses, cloud hosting is by far the most cost-efficient and expedient solution to deal with these increasing IT needs.
-It provides all the hardware and computing resources required without the need for capital expenditure and you get fully managed, scalable, high availability hosting included in the service.
+The infrastructure best suited for this is the cloud.
+Cloud hosting is by far the most cost-efficient and effective solution to handle the IT needs of businesses using IoT.
+It provides all the hardware and computing resources required without the need for capital expenditure and gives companies the benefits of fully managed services, scalability, high availability and 24/7 technical support.

-As more IoT devices are developed, the Internet of Things will have an increasingly bigger effect on the way enterprises operate.
-From reading this article, you should now have a clearer understanding of how your business can take advantage of IoT devices and Big Data and should be better informed about the obstacles which you will need to overcome.
+As the IoT continues to develop, it will have an increasing effect on the way companies operate.
+Hopefully, from reading this article, you should now have a clearer understanding of how your business can take advantage of IoT technology and big data and should be better informed about the obstacles which you will need to overcome.